d-darwin/darwin-vue-ui/README.md

   Customisable focus-visible presented.
 More details: '@dariwn-studio/ui-vue/components/atoms/DSlider.vue'.
 - **DRadio**.
 Renders a radio buttons of various appearance.
   Customisable focus-visible presented.
 More details: '@dariwn-studio/ui-vue/components/atoms/DRadio.vue'.
+- **DRadioGroup**.
+Renders a group of radio buttons with title.
+  More details: '@dariwn-studio/ui-vue/components/molecules/DRadioGroup.vue'.
 - **DSelect**.
 Renders a select of various appearance.
   Customisable focus-visible presented.
 More details: '@dariwn-studio/ui-vue/components/atoms/DSelect.vue'.
 - **DSwitch**.
 Renders a switch or a toggle of various colors.